 These days many buyers start their search on the internet rather than carrying out the often-time-consuming task of walking into every relevant estate agent’s office.
 However this reliance on the virtual can lead to house-hunting paralysis -you can see too much or too little, you can discount on inaccurate information or...

 A significant part of our client base, particularly over the last 20 years, have been expatriates looking to return to the UK from the UAE and Dubai.
-It is a particularly challenging, but also very interesting and rewarding time, working with clients who have been themselves very hard in their...
+It is a particularly challenging, but also very interesting and rewarding time, working with clients who have been working themselves very hard in...

 Call us on +44 (0) 1594 842880 or complete the form below